Miscellaneous Home School FAQs

 Other Questions

-As a precautionary measure in response to COVID-19, the Division of Non-Public Education (DNPE) staff will only be available via phone and email during this time.
-To contact our office, please call 984-236-0110.
-Please leave a message and your call will be returned within 24-hours.
-You may also send an email to DNPE.General.Inquiries@doa.nc.gov, and someone will respond within 24-hours.
+Division of Non-Public Education (DNPE) staff are available via phone and email.
+To contact DNPE, please call 984-236-0110.
+Please leave a message and your call will be returned within 24 hours.
+You may also send an email to DNPE.General.Inquiries@doa.nc.gov, and DNPE will respond within 24 hours.

 New notice of intents (NOIs) to operate a home school or requests to re-open a home school are accepted July 1 - April 30 annually.